Mackenzie L. kwak

 parasitologist, national university of Singapore

 Mackenzie is a parasitologist with a special interest in parasite conservation biology, parasite community diversity and ecology, and ectoparasite systematics and biogeography.
-He studied at the University of Melbourne before moving abroad to join the Evolutionary Biology Laboratory at the National University of Singapore.
-He is presently working on tick taxonomy and ecology in the Australasian region, particularly Australia, New Zealand, Taiwan and Singapore, as well as the co-endangered parasite communities of threatened Australian wildlife — including the Tasmanian devil, in collaboration with The Carnivore Conservancy.
+He studied at the University of Melbourne and the National University of Singapore before joining the Faculty of Veterinary Medicine at Hokkaido University as a postdoctoral research fellow.
+In addiction, he serves as co-chair of the Parasite Specialist Group of the International Union for Conservation of Nature (IUCN) Species Survival Commission.
+He is presently working on tick taxonomy and ecology in the Australasian region as well as the co-endangered parasite communities of threatened Australian wildlife — including the Tasmanian devil, in collaboration with The Carnivore Conservancy.